LearnersGuild/learning-os/game/terrain-architecture.md

 ### Drill

 A Drill is like a tutorial without the explanation part or defined steps.
 Drills define clear objectives but do not provide structured steps to achieve them.
+They can usually be accomplished in under 3 hours.
+Drills are usually for solo players, but can also be for pairs or groups.

 Drills are used to develop habits, build behavior, and to apply and gain knowledge.